Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 \begin{Sinput} R> predict(results.logit) \end{Sinput}

-will return a list containing the posterior mean as well as the 97.5\% and 2.5\% posterior quantile of the predicted probabilities for the data used to estimate the model.
-In case the user wants to predict probabilities from external data, a suitable explanatory matrix \code{X.new} with the same number of columns and same variable ordering must be provided to compute valid predictions.
+will return a list containing the posterior mean as well as the 97.5\% and 2.5\% posterior quantiles of the posterior predictive distribution given the input data.
+In case the user wants to predict probabilities using external data, a suitable explanatory matrix with the same number of columns and same variable ordering must be provided.
 The syntax in that case is

-\begin{Sinput} R> predict(results.logit, newdata = X.new). \end{Sinput}
+\begin{Sinput} R> predict(results.logit, newdata = X.new) \end{Sinput}

-Similar to the other available \code{S3} methods in \pkg{UPG}, the credible intervals can be specified by the user using the parameter \code{q}.
+where \code{X.new} is the new design matrix used for prediction.
+Similar to the other available \code{S3} methods in \pkg{UPG}, the reported posterior quantiles can be specified using the parameter \code{q}.